 Section 5.
 Nothing in this Article should be construed to preclude individual Commissioners and/or residents from forming into ad hoc groups to address and report upon any matter before the Commission.

-ARTICLE VIII – PARLIAMENTARY AUTHORITY
+ARTICLE VIII – VOTING AND PARLIAMENTARY AUTHORITY

+Section 1.
+Each Commissioner shall have one vote on matters proposed for action by the Commission.

+Section 2.
+Commissioners shall be present at a meeting in order to vote unless provided by law.

+Section 3.
 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Commission in all cases to which they are applicable and in which they are not inconsistent with D.C. law, these Bylaws, and any special rules of order the Commission may adopt.

 ARTICLE IX – BYLAWS